Choosing a Dog Breed Guide – Best Type of Dog for You!

 - English Setter

-These animals are not only good for tracking down deer and rabbits, but they're also slightly skilled at herding other animals like sheep.
+These animals are not only useful for tracking down deer and rabbits, but they're also slightly skilled at herding other animals like sheep.
 If you're a hunter and want a best friend, then some of these hunting dogs could be perfect for you.

 Best Family Dog